17 Best iPhone Apps for Identifying Plants

 NatureID has a recognition rate of up to 95% for more than 10,000 plants.
 The capability of NatureID to identify mushrooms is what sets it apart.

-I also like that the app allows you to chat with experts to get advice on taking care of your plants and measuring the height, width, and volume of pots.
+I also like that the app allows you to chat with experts to get advice on caring for your plants and measuring the height, width, and volume of pots.
 NatureID offers even more benefits.

 Furthermore, you can use the app to diagnose your plant for diseases in addition to all these features, and you can also set reminders.